-Disclosure/Code Disclosure Response SASB WATER MANAGEMENT IF-EU-140A.1 (1) TOTAL WATER WITHDRAWN, (2) TOTAL WATER CONSUMED, PERCENTAGE OF EACH IN REGIONS WITH HIGH OR EXTREMELY HIGH BASELINE WATER STRESS (1) 2,655,862 thousands of cubic meters, 0% in locations with high or extremely high baseline water stress as defined by the World Resources Institute's (WRI) Water Risk Atlas tool, Aqueduct.
-(2) 64,718 thousands of cubic meters, 0% in locations with high or extremely high baseline water stress as defined by the World Resources Institute's (WRI) Water Risk Atlas tool, Aqueduct.
-IF-EU-140A.2 NUMBER OF INCIDENTS OF NON-COMPLIANCE WITH WATER QUANTITY AND/OR QUALITY PERMITS, STANDARDS, AND REGULATIONS Nova Scotia Power received a summary offence ticket from Nova Scotia Environment and Climate Change (NSECC) for contravening a previously issued Directive related to a flow study on the Nictaux Hydro System.
-(See response to 2-27 - Compliance with Laws and Regulation).
+Disclosure/Code Disclosure Response SASB WATER MANAGEMENT IF-EU-140A.1 (1) TOTAL WATER WITHDRAWN, (2) TOTAL WATER CONSUMED, PERCENTAGE OF EACH IN REGIONS WITH HIGH OR EXTREMELY HIGH BASELINE WATER STRESS (1) 2,354,137 thousands of cubic meters (megalitres), 53% in locations with high or extremely high baseline water stress as defined by the World Resources Institute's (WRI) Water Risk Atlas tool, Aqueduct.
+4 (2) 62,917 thousands of cubic meters (megalitres), 20% in locations with high or extremely high baseline water stress as defined by the World Resources Institute's (WRI) Water Risk Atlas tool, Aqueduct.
+4 IF-EU-140A.2 NUMBER OF INCIDENTS OF NON-COMPLIANCE WITH WATER QUANTITY AND/OR QUALITY PERMITS, STANDARDS, AND REGULATIONS There were no incidents of non-compliance with water quantity and/or quality permits, standards and regulations in 2024.
 IF-EU-140A.3 DESCRIPTION OF WATER MANAGEMENT RISKS AND DISCUSSION OF STRATEGIES AND PRACTICES TO MITIGATE THOSE RISKS See response to Management Approach, GRI-303-1 and 303-2.
-304 BIODIVERSITY MANAGEMENT APPROACH We have a well-established approach to managing biodiversity impacts as part of our EMS, which covers both regular operations and projects.
+304 BIODIVERSITY MANAGEMENT APPROACH As part of our EMS, we have a well-established approach to managing biodiversity impacts, covering both regular operations and projects.
 We are compliant with regulations in this area and work with regulators to gather data and take steps that can be of shared value to other groups and organizations carrying out biodiversity-related work.
-For additional information on our management approach to biodiversity, refer to our Emera Corporate Website: Environment and our partnership opportunities, refer to our Emera 2023 Sustainability Report: Biodiversity, pp. 33-34 304-1 OPERATIONAL SITES OWNED, LEASED, MANAGED IN, OR ADJACENT TO, PROTECTED AREAS AND AREAS OF HIGH BIODIVERSITY VALUE OUTSIDE PROTECTED AREAS Number of sites that are either adjacent to, or intersect, protected areas or areas where there have been identified threatened or endangered species:
+For additional information on our management approach to biodiversity, refer to our Emera Corporate Website: Climate and Environment and our partnership opportunities, refer to our Emera 2024 Sustainability Report: Biodiversity, p.
+27

+OPERATIONAL SITES OWNED, LEASED, MANAGED IN, OR ADJACENT TO, PROTECTED AREAS AND AREAS OF HIGH BIODIVERSITY VALUE OUTSIDE PROTECTED AREAS

+Number of sites that are either adjacent to, or intersect, protected areas or areas where there have been identified threatened or endangered species:

-Regulated Protected Area Area Where Threatened & Endangered Species Are Located
+Regulated Protected Areas Areas where Threatened & Endangered Species are located

-Nova Scotia Power 233 0
+Nova Scotia Power 167 0

-Tampa Electric 0 41
+Tampa Electric 0 42

 Newfoundland and Labrador 3 0

-Total 236 41
+Total 170 42